 We are conscious of our role and we operate daily with the future in mind.
-This is why we recognize some of the objectives of the UN's 2030 Agenda.
+This is why we recognize some of the objectives of the UN's 2030 Agenda, that strengthen our commitment to environmental and social sustainability.

-The SDG's (Sustainable Development Goals) touched by the company's activity in our view are:
+In our view, the SDGs (Sustainable Development Goals) touched by the company's activity are the following ones: